Top 7 Famous Mosques in Uzbekistan – A Journey Through Islamic Architecture

 Juma Masjid Mosque - famous mosque in Uzbekistan

-At the centre of the Khwarezm area in the west of the Republic of Uzbekistan, Khiva is a 3,000-year-old city that welcomes travellers throughout the year with thousands of historical and cultural sites, including remnants of the Turkish-Islamic culture.
+At the center of the Khwarezm area in the west of the Republic of Uzbekistan, Khiva is a 3,000-year-old city that welcomes travelers throughout the year with thousands of historical and cultural sites, including remnants of the Turkish-Islamic culture.
 The Juma Mosque is one of Khiva’s attractions.
 The formal building date of the mosque dates back to the late 1700s.
 Studies, however, indicate that this mosque was still in existence in the tenth century.

 6. Khonakhan Mosque: